dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 Omitting parentheses here is not considered a "good style", but the syntax is permitted by specification.
 ````

+> ![t] t: Only can omit them when no parameters are used.
+And even there, it's confusing.

 ## Methods in constructor

 Using constructor functions to create objects gives a great deal of flexibility.
 The constructor function may have parameters that define how to construct the object, and what to put in it.